houjingyi233/macos-research/code/imageio/Readme.md

 -target_env DYLD_INSERT_LIBRARIES=libclang_rt.tsan_osx_dynamic.dylib
 ```
 ## Example Implementation for 10+ Functions
-See URL https://raw.githubusercontent.com/xsscx/macos-research/main/code/iOSOnMac/ios-image-fuzzer-example.m so you can understand the Code shown below and jave it running locally.
+See URL https://raw.githubusercontent.com/xsscx/macos-research/main/code/iOSOnMac/ios-image-fuzzer-example.m so you can understand the Code shown below and have it running locally.

 ## Bitmap Context Notes